 Brioche dough is different from regular bread dough not only in the ingredients, but also in how the dough is mixed together.
 It has more butter and eggs than your average bread dough, resulting in a very soft and tender crumb once it is baked.
 It also doesn’t have nearly as much flour as regular bread dough.

 Using brioche dough instead of bread dough makes for a SUPER soft caramel roll once it is baked up.
 I use this same dough for The Fluffiest Homemade Cinnamon Rolls of Your Life and I’m never going back to regular dough for any type of sweet roll that I make.

-After mixing in the minimal amount of flour, THEN you add the butter (usually flour is the last ingredient).
+After mixing in the minimal amount of flour, THEN you add the butter (usually when making bread or rolls, flour is the last ingredient).
 Very soft butter, added 1 tablespoon at a time, until the dough is sticky, stretchy, and very soft.
 It barely comes together and would be impossible to roll out, which is where the chill step comes in.